 If you’re not sure whether you believe that natural oils can relieve anxiety, then it may be time to listen to science.
-A study conducted in Germany found that “essential oils may affect a number of biological factors, including heart rate, stress levels, blood pressure, breathing, and immune function.”
+Research has found that “essential oils may affect a number of biological factors, including heart rate, stress levels, blood pressure, breathing, and immune function.”
 But which type should you use when?

-Lavender is a great essential oil to try first since the scent is typically soothing and not terribly stimulating, says Jennifer Saltiel, a licensed clinical social worker at a private practice in New York City.
+Lavender is a great essential oil to try first, since the scent is typically soothing and not terribly stimulating, says Jennifer Saltiel, a licensed clinical social worker at a private practice in New York City.
 In fact, this particular oil is one of the most popular adaptogens.
 A 2012 study found that by inhaling lavender oil, there was a decrease in “autonomic arousal” in which blood pressure and heart rate both decreased (indicating a drop in overall anxiety).
-By the way, if you are new to aromatherapy, studies show that lavender L. angustifolia is the type you want for stress-relieving purposes (check the label before purchasing).
+By the way, if you are new to aromatherapy, studies show that lavender L. Angustifolia is the type you want for stress-relieving purposes (check the label before purchasing).